greggman/HappyFunTimes/docs/unity/getting-started.md

 <iframe width="853" height="480" src="https://www.youtube.com/embed/yvt9btwrUAU?rel=0" frameborder="0" allowfullscreen></iframe>

 1. Open Unity and create a new project
-2. From the Asset store install the HappyFunTimes plugin
+2. From the Asset store install [the HappyFunTimes plugin](https://www.assetstore.unity3d.com/en/#!/content/19668)
-3. Open the `HappyFunTimes/Scenes/2DPlatformScene` by double clicking it.
+3. Open the `HappyFunTimes/Samples/Scenes/2DPlatformScene` by double clicking it.
 4. Run

     If you haven't installed HappyFunTimes the app yet you'll be